uclaacm/hackschool-f21/session-6-async-and-web-api/README.md

 }
 ```

 Alright, this is working pretty nicely!
+Now I'm going to pass it off to you.

+## Your turn
+Find an API you like (can be literally anything, check the links above if you need ideas), use fetch and your promise handling method of choice, and display the information from the JSON somewhere.
+Basically, implement what I just did in the demo except give it your own spin with your own API!